Family Card

 We had relatives killed or wounded at the Battle of Guilford Courthouse, the Battle of Princeton, the Battle of Kings Mountain, the First Battle of Springfield, the Second Battle of Manassas, the Battle of Shiloh, the Battle of Franklin, the Battle of Antietam, and the Battle of Peachtree Creek.

-These stories merely scratch the surface of the numerous tales of our Johnson/Ryan family since the founding of America.
+These stories merely scratch the surface of our family since the founding of America.

 We also have Granduncles, cousins, or their spouses at the following events: